 - Chao variety.
 The original game has fewer Chao breeds.
 The SADX system has more variety allowing you to raise Chao of different colors and shiny/jewel combinations, as well as Hero and Dark Chao.
 There are also Tails, Knuckles and Amy Chao that are no longer easy to obtain legitimately.
 On the whole the SADX system has more genetic combinations, which makes it more fun.

 Now that we’ve outlined the main differences between the Chao systems, let’s move on to the gardens themselves.
-Many people prefer the SADX Chao Gardens, and for a good reason – they have some advantages over the gardens in the original game.
-The Chao Gardens in SADX also have some graphical improvements that don’t look too bad.
+The SADX Chao Gardens have some advantages over the gardens in the original game as well as some graphical improvements that don’t look too bad.
 For example, the water in the Station Square garden looks pretty good on the Gamecube and kind of okay (just a bit “acidic”) in the PC version.
 Also note how the columns have more detaled lighting in SADX.

 The fountain on the Dreamcast looks empty and lifeless, while in SADX it has a Chao statue and running water.
 Interestingly the Dreamcast version’s SET file has a fountain object defined for this area, but it never shows up ingame.
 Either way, the Gamecube version has a better looking fountain.

-The VMU Transporter was redesigned to look like a Gameboy Advance in the Gamecube version, and like a more generic Chao transporter in the PC version.
+The VMU Transporter was redesigned with the top looking like a Gameboy Advance in the Gamecube version, and like a more generic Chao transporter in the PC version (unfortunately both redesigns bear an uncanny resemblance to a squat toilet).
 It also has less collision issues than the original.
-However, the VMU-related status screen was lost, and the PC version’s unnecessary material colors give half of the machine a strange bluish tint (this appears to be similar to SA2B, however):
+However, the VMU-related status screen was lost, and the PC version’s unnecessary material colors give half of the machine a strange bluish tint (a similar issue to SA2B):

 The Transporter has a rough-looking menu in the Dreamcast version, while SADX uses a much cleaner looking SA2B menu.
 The PC version looks similar to the Gamecube version except that it no longer has the “Drop off” and “Pick up” options.